NervanaSystems/ngraph/README.md

 with minimal disruption to your model.
 With nGraph, you can co-evolve your software and hardware's capabilities to stay at the forefront of your industry.

-The nGraph Compiler is Intel's graph compiler for Artifical Neural Networks.
+The nGraph Compiler is Intel's graph compiler for Artificial Neural Networks.
 Documentation in this repo describes how you can program any framework to run training and inference computations on a variety of Backends including Intel® Architecture Processors (CPUs), Intel® Nervana™ Neural Network Processors